IvanUkhov/blog/_posts/2025-07-30-guardrails.md

 Due to the separation of the models' parameters into global and local, they are considered hierarchical or multilevel.
 This structure allows for partial pooling of information: what is observed for one store not only helps with the inference for that store but also for all other stores.
-In particular, stores will little data get more sensible estimates due to the presence of those with more.
+In particular, stores with little data get more sensible estimates due to the presence of those with more.

 To sum up, once formulated, each model can be implemented in a probabilistic